Rent, mortgage, and bill assistance resources for Black Cincinnati from the Community Action Agency

 - Copy of any other utility bill demonstrating the account has been shut off, is in disconnect status, or is past due

 Related Article: Water, energy, utility, mortgage, and property tax assistance for Hamilton County residents

 The Community Action Agency provides agencies working with clients in need and meeting the program criteria should email [email protected] to receive a voucher to process applications.

 The State of Ohio has designated a portion of the CARES funding to help low-income Ohioans who have fallen behind on their rent, mortgage, and water bills through the Ohio Home Relief Grant.

 Cincinnati-Hamilton County Community Action Agency is administering the grant in Hamilton County.
-Families and individuals in Hamilton County, Ohio who have outstanding rent, mortgage, water, and/or sewer bills that date back to April 1, 2020, might be eligible for assistance.
+Families and individuals in Hamilton County, Ohio, who have outstanding rent, mortgage, water, and sewer bills from April 1, 2020, might be eligible for assistance.